lasindu-themiya/ensenarMLFE/PROJECT_SUMMARY.md

-# 🎓 Ensenar ML Frontend - Complete Setup Summary
+# 🎓 Ensenar Frontend - Complete Setup Summary

 ## ✅ What Was Created